Skip to main content

 AIS Dispatcher is the only tool capable of downsampling or delaying NMEA data, which can be very helpful in some rare cases but can also cause issues.

 Reducing data to one message per vessel per a set period can be beneficial when the internet connection is highly limited, such as with satellite or mobile internet.
 However, since the total amount of AIS data required per month is very low, usually just a few MB, this reduction generally has little effect and significantly decreases the quality of the station.
+Delaying the data results in your station being blocked, offering no benefits for your account.

 Requirements